hidir-yesiltep3/gesticulator/README.md

 For the quantitative evaluation (velocity histograms and jerk), you may use the scripts in the `gesticulator/obj_evaluation` folder.

+___
+## What is New ?
+- This repository is the conditioned version of Gesticulator.
+- We used binary vectors associated with gesture existance to condition the model.

+Gesture existance vectors are loaded and processed in `_encode_vectors` function located at ```gesticulator/data_processing/process_dataset.py```.

 ## Citing

 If you use this code in your research please cite it: